Opportunistic-Network-Simulator/backend/README-usage.md

 Currently, the simulator is only available for use through the executable jar.
 It can run in whatever OS.

+It is needed java version 8 in your computer.

 ## Executable Jar
-It is need java version 8 in your computer.

 Download the IONS-Simulator.zip [here](https://github.com/PFC-IME-Opportunistic-Network-Simulator/backend/releases/download/1.0/IONS-Simulator.zip):